mykeels/openapi-browser/README.md

-# openapi-editor
+# openapi-browser

-The **OpenAPI Editor** is a wrapper package built around the [Swagger Editor](https://github.com/swagger-api/swagger-editor) tool which allows you to edit [Open API specifications](https://github.com/OAI/OpenAPI-Specification) in YAML inside your browser and preview its documentations in real time.
+The **OpenAPI Browser** is a wrapper package built around the [Swagger UI](https://github.com/swagger-api/swagger-ui) tool which allows you to edit [Open API specifications](https://github.com/OAI/OpenAPI-Specification) in YAML inside your browser and preview its documentations in real time.

 The OpenAPI Specification is a community-driven open specification within the [OpenAPI Initiative](https://www.openapis.org/), a Linux Foundation Collaborative Project.

-**OpenAPI Editor** is built with [swagger-editor-dist](https://www.npmjs.com/package/swagger-editor-dist) which is a dependency-free module that includes everything you need to serve Swagger Editor in a project.
+**OpenAPI Browser** is built with [swagger-ui-dist](https://www.npmjs.com/package/swagger-ui-dist) which is a dependency-free module that includes everything you need to serve Swagger UI in a project.

 ## Features

+* Hot reload.
 * Runs as a stand-alone web application in a port of your choice.
-* Edit, validate and save your OpenAPI yaml file describing your project API.
+* View your OpenAPI yaml/json file describing your project API.

 ## Getting Started